 Interest rate risk is the risk that the Trust's finances will be adversely affected by fluctuations in interest rates.
 To help reduce this risk in relation to bank loans, the Trust has employed the use of interest rate swaps whereby the Trust agrees with various banks to exchange at specified intervals, the difference between fixed rate and floating rate interest amounts calculated by reference to an agreed notional principal amount.
 Any amounts paid or received relating to interest rate swaps are recognised as adjustments to interest expense over the life of each contract swap, thereby effectively fixing the interest rate on the underlying obligations.
+The Trust also issues fixed rate corporate bonds.

-At 30 June 2021 the fixed rates varied from 0.66 per cent to 2.63 per cent (2020: 0.66 per cent to 4.12 per cent) plus margins and the floating rates were at bank bill rates plus a bank margin.
+At 30 June 2022 the fixed rates varied from 0.66 per cent to 1.29 per cent (2021: 0.66 per cent to 2.63 per cent) plus margins and the floating rates were at bank bill rates plus a bank margin.

 The Trust has a policy of hedging the majority of its borrowings against interest rate movements to ensure stability of distributions.
-At 30 June 2021, the Trust's hedging cover (interest rate swaps and fixed rate corporate bonds) was 91.3 per cent of borrowings.
-This level is currently above the Board's preferred 50 per cent to 75 per cent range due to the corporate bond issuance in March 2021.
-Hedging levels may return within the Board's preferred range when \$110 million of fixed rate bonds mature in May 2022.
+At 30 June 2022, the Trust's hedging cover (interest rate swaps and fixed rate corporate bonds) was 55.2 per cent of borrowings, which is within the Board's preferred range of between 50 per cent to 75 per cent hedged.